Bootstrap

 Warning

 CloudNativePG requires both the postgres user and database to always exists.
 Using the local Unix Domain Socket, it needs to connect as postgres user to the postgres database via peer authentication in order to perform administrative tasks on the cluster.
+DO NOT DELETE the postgres user or the postgres database!!!

 Info